Introduction and Changes

 Scope and Limitations

 Except for souvenir mail the site covers commercial airlines from the 12th April 1933 to the end of 1939.
-As far as Redgrove is concerned the following chapters are excluded - Apex, KLM, RAF Emergency Air Mail.
+As far as Redgrove is concerned the following chapters are excluded - KLM, RAF Emergency Air Mail.
 East Yorkshire Motor Services is renamed The Humber Ferry and demoted to Souvenir mail.
-Apex is excluded as there no flights just commemorative mail, KLM had no internal flights and RAF is not commercial.
+KLM had no internal flights and RAF is not commercial.
 I have continued to the end of 1939 rather than ending at the start of WW2 as per Redgrove as this would exclude some interesting Scottish covers.
-Otherwise the site is mainstream, collecting interests such as Rocket Post whilst fascinating are outside of the scope.
+Rocket post which was excluded by Redgrove is included at the end of Airlines as is APEX.
 As far as Airlines are concerned the site covers airlines that provided an airmail service either official of unofficial.
 This would require that mail would be carried if taken to the airline office or in the case of Royal Mail contracts, posted into the system.
 Mail carried outside of a regular service is included in the souvenir mail section.

 Site Navigation